weebweeb/FlashBridge/README.md

 `express FlashBridge --view="pug"`

-4. Then, unzip the downloaded repository into the directory of your Express app.
+4. Then, unzip the downloaded repository into the directory of your Express app, overwriting filenames and folders when needed.

 5. Run as a standard Node app.